Jumbo Reverse Mortgages

 You might be asking what’s the difference with a Jumbo Reverse mortgage from a regular reverse?
 Which one is best for you?
 If you have recently retired and are interested in using the equity found in your own home in order to help make life easier in your golden years, you might be researching reverse mortgages.
 While many people take part in the advantages provided by reverse mortgages in order to fund their retirements, if you your home’s worth is higher than average – in the $1 million+ range – then a traditional reverse mortgage may not give you the most bang for your buck.
 This is where a jumbo reverse mortgages come in.

 In 2019, traditional reverse mortgages were limited to $726,525.00, up from the previous limit of $679,650.00; clearly, if you own a high-worth property, you wouldn’t get the most value for your home if you went this route.
 Jumbo reverse mortgages are essentially similar to traditional reverse mortgages, but with some distinct differences as well.
-However, there is a smaller pool of lenders that offer jumbo reverse mortgages following the mid-2000’s housing crash; if you are interested in a jumbo reverse mortgage, contact a Certified Reverse Mortgage Professional in your area for assistance.
+However, there is a smaller pool of lenders that offer jumbo reverse mortgages following the mid-2000’s housing crash; if you are interested in a jumbo reverse mortgage, contact a reverse mortgage professional in your area for assistance.

 - Eliminates monthly mortgage payments.